- The threat

 Survey and intervention guidance

-Among the key laws and regulations applying to OPM are amendments to the Plant Health (Forestry) Order 2005 (S12008/644) requiring that:
+Among the key laws and regulations applying to OPM are amendments to the Plant Health (Forestry) Order 2005 (S12008/644) as it applies to England and Scotland, as follows:

-- all oak plants taller than 2m coming into the UK from another European Union Member State must be accompanied by an official statement, or 'plant passport', confirming that the plants have been grown in a nursery where the moth is not present, and which has been free of symptoms for at least the most-recent growing season
+• all oak trees coming into the UK protected zone from another European Union Member State must be accompanied by an official statement, or 'plant passport', confirming that the plants are free from oak processionary moth; and

 Notification of imports: The Plant Health (England) (Amendment) Order 2013, requires that pending landings of oak plants in England must be pre-notified to the plant health authorities.
 This Order also covered Platanus (Plane), Castanea (Sweet chestnut) and Fraxinus (Ash).
 More details